ron2015schmitt/Mathematiques/README.md

 <br>

 ---------------------------------
-## Phase 2 (planned): Mathematics Built into a Modern High-Performance Language
+## Phase 2 (planned): Mathematics Built into High-Performance Language(s)

-From these, it is evident that all we need to use standard mathematical notation in C++ is
+From the code examples above, it is evident that all we need to use standard mathematical notation in *C++* is
-1. unicode support to allow math operator characters and greek letters, chalkboard letters etc.
+1. unicode support to allow math operator characters and greek letters (e.g. α β δ ε θ λ), chalkboard letters (e.g. ℕ ℤ ℚ ℝ ℂ) etc (ℵ ℑ ℌ ℜ ℨ ℓ ℱ ℒ ℛ)
-2. Ability to define the math symbols as templated operators
+2. ability to define the unicode math symbols (e.g. ✕, ∇, ∂, ∑, ∫, ⨂, ∧) as operators

+Other language candidates to build upon are [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)) and [Carbon](https://en.wikipedia.org/wiki/Carbon_(programming_language)).

+### Goals for Phase 2

-Create a new language that implements the phase 1 library above plus
+Extend an existing high-performance language that internally implements the phase 1 library above plus
 * supports unicode characters in source code
   + supports greek language characters for variables
   + supports operator definitions for mathematical unicode symbols so that the code really looks like mathematical notation
-  + also has multi-character ASCII symbols for each unicode symbol
+  + also has multi-character ASCII alternatives for each unicode symbol
 * modern, cloud-based module/package loader
-* package repository site, eg [npm for NodeJs](https://www.npmjs.com/) for user-created open-source packages
+* package repository site, eg [PyPi](https://pypi.org/) and [npm for NodeJs](https://www.npmjs.com/),for **user-created** open-source packages
 * web API for remote computation, likely using [gRPC](https://en.wikipedia.org/wiki/GRPC) and [GraphQL](https://en.wikipedia.org/wiki/GraphQL)

-The current language candidates to build upon are [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)) and [Carbon](https://en.wikipedia.org/wiki/Carbon_(programming_language)).
+* support for Latex generation and interaction with Jupyter notebooks